When visiting Whitby you will notice the name Saint Hilda dotted around, but who was this famous saint? and what were her connections to Whitby?

 Bede describes Hilda as a mother figure, he says; “All who knew her called her mother because of her outstanding devotion and grace”.
 He refers to her as an energetic woman and a skilled teacher.
 It was said that St Hilda was extremely kind-hearted and kind to all different types of people.
 As was the Celtic tradition, Hilda's life was actually remembered in song including a verse that speaks of ‘birds dipping their wings to St Hilda as they fly over the Abbey'.

-Unfortunately, in the last seven years of her life, Hilda was struck down with a terrible fever, but despite this, she worked until her death on 17 November 680 AD.
-A nun named Begu claimed to have even seen St Hilda’s soul leave her body and depart for heaven.
+Hilda was struck with an awful fever during the last seven years of her life but despite this, she continued to work right up until her death on 17 November 680 AD.
+St Hilda passed away in 680 having served for a total of twenty-two years.
+St Hilda's Day is celebrated in mid-November.
+It is said that Begu a nun, claimed to have even seen St Hilda’s soul leave her body and depart for heaven.

 There is a local legend that mentions a plague of snakes which Hilda turned into stone, which is supposed to explain curled snake-like ammonite fossils on the shoreline; heads were carved onto these ammonite fossils as an honour to this legend.

 The ammonite genus Hildoceras takes its scientific name from St. Hilda.
 It was common for local artists to carve snakes' heads onto ammonites and sell them.
 The coat of arms of nearby Whitby proudly wears three of these ammonites with snakes' heads, and depictions of ammonites can also be found in the shield of the University of Durham's College of St Hild and St Bede.

 You can learn more about St Hilda in Ray Simpson's popular book Hilda of Whitby: A spirituality for now.